Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Federal Preemption & Critical Infrastructure

-South Carolina's Drone Regulation and Public Safety Act (H4679) was signed into law by Governor McMaster on May 15, 2026, with an effective date of January 1, 2027.
+South Carolina's Drone Regulation and Public Safety Act (H4679) was signed into law by Governor McMaster on May 15, 2026 (Act No. 150), with an effective date of January 1, 2027.
 The Act establishes a two-tier partial preemption framework under S.C.
 Code § 55-1-230: (1) Local governments may NOT enact ordinances conflicting with Title 55 Article 3 or FAA rules; (2) Local governments MAY impose reasonable restrictions on drone takeoff and landing from or above their own public property.
-Existing public-property bans (CCPRC parks, Columbia city parks, Falls Park, Hunting Island State Park) are preserved.
+Existing public-property bans (CCPRC parks, Columbia city parks, Falls Park, Hunting Island State Park, Mount Pleasant Waterfront Park) are preserved under the second tier and are not at risk.
 Ordinances functioning as airspace restrictions regardless of takeoff location — particularly Charleston's 1/4-mile school/hospital radius and Folly Beach's city-wide permit requirement — face preemption exposure and should be reviewed by municipal counsel before January 1, 2027.
-The Seabrook Island ordinance requiring FAA Remote Pilot Certificate for ALL operators (including recreational) is the most legally vulnerable to preemption as it conflicts with the federal recreational exception framework under 49 USC § 44809.
-No South Carolina law currently requires a government warrant for drone surveillance by law enforcement — a gap that may draw legislative attention.
+The Seabrook Island ordinance requiring FAA Remote Pilot Certificate for ALL operators (including recreational) is the most legally vulnerable, as it conflicts with both H4679 and the federal recreational exemption framework under 49 USC § 44809.
+No South Carolina law currently requires a government warrant for drone surveillance by law enforcement — a significant gap compared to states like Florida, Texas, and Indiana that have enacted UAS surveillance warrant requirements.
+This legislative gap may attract attention in the 2027 session given increased law enforcement drone adoption.
+All municipal attorneys in South Carolina should audit local drone ordinances against the H4679 framework before the January 1, 2027 effective date.

 8